pinecone-io/terraform-provider-pinecone/docs/resources/index.md

 Optional:

 - `read_capacity` (Attributes) Read capacity configuration for the index.
 Set exactly one of `dedicated` or `on_demand` to select the mode.
 Omitting `read_capacity` entirely on create defaults to OnDemand.
 To switch modes after creation, explicitly set the desired sub-block — removing `read_capacity` from config will not change the mode already recorded in state. (see [below for nested schema](#nestedatt--spec--byoc--read_capacity))
+- `schema` (Attributes) Schema for the behavior of Pinecone's internal metadata index.
+By default, all metadata is indexed; when `schema` is present, only fields listed in `fields` with `filterable: true` are indexed.
+This field can only be set at index creation time — changing it requires replacing the index. (see [below for nested schema](#nestedatt--spec--byoc--schema))

 <a id="nestedatt--spec--byoc--read_capacity"></a>
 ### Nested Schema for `spec.byoc.read_capacity`